somarjez/404-DreamTeamFinal-Project-ML-KRR-1AY2526/README.md

-# Intelligent Property Recommendation System
+# Intelligent Property Recommendation System for Affordable and Sustainable Housing Choices

 > A hybrid AI platform combining Machine Learning and Knowledge Representation & Reasoning for affordable and sustainable housing choices in the Philippines.